 - In clinical trials, volanesorsen reduced TG levels by 77% in patients with familial chylomicronaemia syndrome,16 and by approximately 70% in patients with multifactorial chylomicronaemia17

-ANGPTL3 inhibitors (eg. Evinacumab and ARO-ANG3) target ANGPTL3 (produced in the liver) which plays a key role in the regulation of lipid metabolism by inhibiting lipoprotein lipase (LPL) and endothelial lipase in adipose and muscle tissue.
-Mendelian randomisation studies have shown that loss-of-function variants in ANGPTL3 are associated with low levels of LDL-C, HDL-C and TG, as well as a reduced risk of coronary artery disease.20,21
+ANGPTL3 inhibitors (eg. evinacumab, zodasiran and solbinsiran) target ANGPTL3 (produced in the liver) which plays a key role in the regulation of lipid metabolism by inhibiting LPL and endothelial lipase in adipose and muscle tissue.
+Mendelian randomisation studies have shown that loss-of-function variants in ANGPTL3 are associated with low levels of LDL-C, HDL-C and TG, as well as a reduced risk of coronary artery disease.20-22

 References